 ➤ Go to View Tab >> Window Group >> New Window option.

-After that, a new workbook will open up which is basically the same workbook that is opened right now and a slight change of name will be done automatically.
-Like here we can see that the name of the opened workbook became Compare Sheets-1 and the name of the new workbook is Compare Sheets-2.
+A new workbook will open up which is basically the same workbook that is opened right now and a slight change of name will be done automatically.
+See that the name of the opened workbook became Compare Sheets-1 and the name of the new workbook is Compare Sheets-2.

 When you close any one of the workbooks, then the changes will appear in the two sheets of the main workbook like below.